MisterDA/saturn/README.md

 The following part is a beginner-friendly example to explain why we need data structures specifically designed for multicore programming.

-Let's write a classic mutable data structure : a queue.
+Let's write a classic mutable data structure: a queue.
 We are going to do a basic implementation the way it may be done for sequential use and show why it is not working well with multiple domains.